Expanduino/Expanduino-Arduino/README.md

 - Input devices
 - Serial Ports
 - LEDs
-- LCDs - TODO
+- Character LCDs
-- I2C Ports - TODO
-- SPI Ports - TODO

 **Your device can implement many different device types at the same time!**

 # Hardware Interface

-The Expanduino protocol can be used on top of many hardware interfaces:
+The Expanduino protocol is meant to be useable with many hardware interfaces.

-- I2C
-- Serial (TODO)
-- USB (TODO)
-- Network (TCP Sockets, WebSockets) - TODO
+Right now, only I2C is supported, but Serial, SPI, USB, CAN and Network (TCP Sockets, WebSockets) are planned

 # Status

 This project is in early development stage.

-Many of features already work, but the codebase is changing quickly
+Many of features already work, but the codebase is messy and changing quickly

 There isn't a kernel driver yet - For now, I'm using an [userspace drivers](https://github.com/Expanduino/Expanduino-Python) to attach the device.